-India has historical relations with Turkey, and that relationship resulted in influencing cultures of both nations.
-Language builds the bridge between governments, and hence, it would strengthen people to people contact between both countries.
+India has historical relations with Turkey, and that relationship resulted in influencing the cultures of both nations.
+Language builds the bridge between governments, and hence, it would strengthen people to people contact.

 Major Indian exports to Turkey are cotton, chemicals, steel, mobile handsets, clothing, and apparel.
 Turkey’s exports to India include automotive parts, textile machinery, and steel, among several food items.